michaelandrefraniatte/FirstToAim/README.md

       </a>
     </td>
     <td>
-      • For using program <b>50 €</b><br />
+      • For the program <b>50 €</b><br />
-      • For using design <b>500 €</b><br />
+      • For the web design <b>500 €</b><br />
-      • For using code <b>5000 €</b>
+      • For the source code <b>5000 €</b>
     </td>
   </tr>
 </table>

 You are please to contact me by email to this address: michael.franiatte@gmail.com.
-You can check my informations to this address: https://michaelandrefraniatte.github.io.
+You can find my informations to this address: https://michaelandrefraniatte.github.io.
 You can check my works to this address: https://github.com/michaelandrefraniatte.

 **Michaël André Franiatte ©1999-2025**